 I suffered from chronic digestion issues too until I found out I had Celiac disease…

-Of course not all digestion issues are related to Celiac Disease.
-We also need to consider GMO’s, gluten-intolerance, food allergies, and other food sensitivities like artificial coloring and flavoring that could be causing digestive distress.
+Of course not all digestion issues are related to Celiac Disease or gluten-intolerance.
+We also need to consider GMO’s, food allergies, and other food sensitivities like artificial coloring and flavoring that could be causing digestive distress.
 Balancing the gut microbiome is key to healthy digestion and overall health.

 I also had chronic edema and itchy skin issues until I was diagnosed with food allergies…